boundlessgeo/suite/docs/usermanual/source/cartography/mbstyle/tutorial/index.rst

 MBStyle Expressions
 ^^^^^^^^^^^^^^^^^^^

 In the Mapbox Style Specification, the value for any layout property, paint property, or filter may be specified as an expression.
 Expressions define how one or more feature property value and/or the current zoom level are combined using logical, mathematical, string, or color operations to produce the appropriate style property value or filter decision.
-Examples are provided at the end of this tutorial, refer to the :ref:`Mapbox Style Specification <https://www.mapbox.com/mapbox-gl-js/style-spec>_`
+Examples are provided at the end of this tutorial, refer to the `Mapbox Style Specification <https://www.mapbox.com/mapbox-gl-js/style-spec>`_

-.. note:: Not all expressions are supported in Boundless Server, refer to `currently unsupported` in the expressions section at the end of the tutorial.
+.. note:: Not all expressions are supported in Boundless Server, refer to :ref:`Unsupported <cartography.mbstyle.tutorial.expressions>` in the expressions section at the end of the tutorial.

 .. toctree::